 The Authority is exposed to various risks of loss related to property loss, torts, errors, and omissions, employee injuries (workers compensation), and employee medical benefits.
 The State of Michigan is self-insured and provides coverage to the Authority for these potential losses.
-Additional information on risk management can be found in the footnotes of the State of Michigan Annual Comprehensive Financial Report.
+Additional information on risk management can be found in the footnotes of the SOMACFR.
 Settled claims related to the commercial insurance have not exceeded the amount of insurance coverage in any of the past three fiscal years.